macgile/ToggleSwitch/README.md

 # ToggleSwitch
-A simplified version of the switch button, only in XAML.
+A simplified version of the switch button, only in XAML, see ToggleSwitch.xaml in the demo app.

 ![A simplified version of switch button, only in XAML](switch.gif)